Studies and Course plan

 Exchange students from the Nordic countries who are able to understand teaching in Swedish and who can read literature in Swedish may choose courses taught in Swedish as well.

 The schedules for courses offered in the autumn semester will be published in early summer and timetables for courses offered in the spring semester will be published by early November.
+The schedules are found in Schema.

 Please compare your course plan to the schedules to find out if there will be clashes.
 Some overlappings may be possible to handle, but severe clashes (courses more or less overlap) means that you probably will have to choose some other course.